prof3ssorSt3v3/mad9011/docs/deliverables/README.md

 <Deliverable
   title="Part 4: Interactive Visual Prototype"
-  dueDate="Due: Tuesday April 9th @7:00pm"
+  dueDate="Due: Tuesday April 16th @7:00pm"
-  description="In part 4 of your final project, you'll bring your high-fidelity wireframes to life by integrating interactivity and animations, preparing them for a comprehensive user testing experience that closely simulates the final product." linkType="paused" detailsLink="./finalproject/part4.html"
+  description="In part 4 of your final project, you'll bring your high-fidelity wireframes to life by integrating interactivity and animations, preparing them for a comprehensive user testing experience that closely simulates the final product." linkType="active" detailsLink="./finalproject/part4.html"
 />